xen-project/xen/docs/misc/xen-command-line.markdown

 ### bti (x86)
 > `= List of [ thunk=retpoline|lfence|jmp, ibrs=<bool>, ibpb=<bool>, rsb_{vmexit,native}=<bool> ]`

+**WARNING: This command line option is deprecated, and superseded by _spec-ctrl=_ - using both options in combination is undefined.**

 Branch Target Injection controls.
 By default, Xen will pick the most appropriate BTI mitigations based on compiled in support, loaded microcode, and hardware details.